EugenioCos/12DOF-Robot-Controller/README.md

 ## The program

-For the following task i used code from the robot project linked before:
+For the following task I used code from the robot project linked before:

 - calculate all 12 joints values from coordinates body-to-feet of each feet
 - update feets position to make robot moves by specific speed, direction, self-rotation, step-time and step-plan.

-At first my goal was to make a graphic interface for me to use the robot project's code with my setup, so i created a python tkinter interface.
+At first my goal was to make a graphic interface for me to use the robot project's code with my setup, so I created a python tkinter interface.

 ![](docs/gui_tk.png)